Photo from Unsplash

 Magnificat

-Retzsch, a German sculptor, made a wonderful statue of the Redeemer.
-For eight years it was his dream by night, his thought by day.
-He first made a clay model, and set it before a child five or six years old.
-There were none of the usual emblematical marks about the figure, no cross, no crown, nothing by which to identify it.
-Yet, when the child saw it he said, “The Redeemer! the Redeemer!”
-This was a wonderful triumph of art.
-We should exhibit in our life and character such a reproduction of the nobleness and beauty of Christ that everyone who looks upon us may instinctively recognize the features, and say, “Behold the image of our Redeemer!”
-There is no other way of magnifying the Lord that so impresses the world.
+There’s a story about Retzsch, a German sculptor, who made a statue of the Redeemer.
+For eight years, he dreamed of and worked on this piece.
+When the clay model was finished, he set it before a child of five or six years old.
+There were no traditional symbols—no cross, no crown, no obvious sign that it was Jesus.
+Yet when the child saw it, he immediately said, “The Redeemer!
+The Redeemer!”
+It was a triumph of art.
+Our lives should reflect the nobility and beauty of Christ so clearly that anyone who looks at us can recognize the features of Jesus and say, “That’s the image of our Redeemer!”